 Data Security¶

-During normal use of Guance products, Guance will process received data through a series of tools for risk assessment and handling at the security level, thus protecting the generated data.
+During the normal use of Guance products, Guance will process received data through a series of tools for risk assessment and handling at the security level, thus protecting the generated data.

-How to Reduce Data Risk?¶
+How to Reduce Data Risks?¶

 HTTPS Data Upload¶

-Limited Command Issuance Mechanism¶
+Limited Issuance Mechanism¶

-will be masked as
+will be desensitized into

-Pipeline and Blacklist Mechanisms¶
+Pipeline and Blacklist Mechanism¶

 Sensitive Data Scanning¶

-Sensitive data scanning can be used to identify, label, and edit data containing personal privacy and other risky data.
+The feature of sensitive data scanning can be used to identify, label, and edit data containing personal privacy and other risky data.
 As a line of defense, it effectively prevents sensitive data from leaking out.

 For more details, refer to Sensitive Data Scanning.